Applied Marine Geoscience MSc

 The course aims to place the student in a strong position to go on to doctoral studies on issues such as palaeoclimatology, geophysics or sedimentology; or enter directly into the offshore industry e.g. to geohazard analysis, or offshore renewable energy exploitation.

 Module listings are for guide purposes only and are subject to change.
 Find out what our students are currently studying on the Applied Marine Geoscience Modules page.

 Successful applicants normally hold, or are expected to be awarded, a First Class or Upper Second Class Honours Degree in a Natural Science or related subject.
 Alternatively, we will consider applicants with a good and relevant Lower Second Class Honours Degree provided that they have at least one year of additional relevant experience or can show evidence of particular interest in the course.
-Non-graduates who are over 25 years in age and have at least two years work experience relevant to the course are also encouraged to apply.
+Non-graduates who have at least two years work experience relevant to the course are also encouraged to apply.

 IELTS: 6.0 (with no element below 5.5).